v-julia/sample_bias/README.md

 ### date_distribution.py

 Gets modification and collection dates from GenBank files defined in script.
 Plots graph and histogram of dates frequency distribution for each GenBank file.
-You might have to change some parameters (input directory, names of GenBank files)  inside the scripts, but it should be easy to figure out though.
+You might have to change some parameters (input directory, names of GenBank files)  inside the script, but it should be easy to figure out though.

 ---